EmergeTools/SnapshotPreviews/README.md

 NavigationLink("Open Gallery") { PreviewGallery() }
 ```

 Just be sure to wrap it within a `NavigationStack` to work correctly.
-The gallery also supports macOS.
-However, snapshotting does not support macOS.
+Both snapshotting and the gallery support macOS.

 ## Local Snapshot Generation